hhh98hd/Arduino_Light_Controller/README.md

 By Hoang Huy Hoang, UET-VNU, Vietnam
 - Main features:
   + Control of 1 220V-AC electric device
-  + Display current time (hour, minute, day, month, year)
+  + Display current time (hour, minute, day, month, year) and set times (**Vietnamese**)
+  + Set time for the RTC in case it runs fast or slow via buttons and LCD
-  + Set time for turning the device on / off (6 slots)
+  + Set times for turning the device on / off (6 times) via buttons and LCD
   + Manual control of the device via the touch sensor
-  + Set time for the RTC in case it runs fast or slow

 - System overview: